stjepanoviccc/benefit-card-payment-processor/README.md

 ## Testing:

-I've implemented over 30 unit tests across various services in this project.
+I've implemented over 30 unit tests across all services in this project.
 These unit tests are designed to ensure the functionality of individual components in isolation.
 Mockito is used to mock dependencies, allowing us to isolate the units under test.